tilak-pujari/ActitimeDemo/README.md

 - Write a program to create Diamond pattern
 - Write a program to create Downward angled triangle pattern
 - Write a program to create Mirrored angled triangle pattern
+- Write a program to create Left/Rigth Pascal pattern